Lufthansa Cargo wants to remain in airfreight's Champions League

 The carrier currently operates 12 MD-11 freighters, with two more of the 90 tonne capacity tri-jets parked and up for sale, and a third set to join them this year.
 The two-engine B777F has a capacity of around 105 tonnes.

-Gerber said: “We are happy with the MD-11s,” adding that a decision on how to transition from the MD-11Fs to replacement main deck capacity will be made within the next 12-15 months, saying: “The view of the whole group in decision and the B777F is the only product for us to fly,” this dismissing any chance of a four engine Boeing 747-8F darkening its hangar doors.
+Gerber said: “We are happy with the MD-11s,” adding that a decision on how to transition from the MD-11Fs to replacement main deck capacity will be made within the next 12-15 months, saying: “The view of the whole group is that the B777F is the only product for us to fly,” this dismissing any chance of a four engine Boeing 747-8F darkening its hangar doors.

 “I do not see a role for the B747-8F.
 We decided on the B777 for two reasons: we are in the middle of Europe which means we can fly to every location in the world.
 And 105 tonnes is the perfect capacity and if we have more capacity to fill there is a problem with the yield and prices.”